IBM-Cloud/sql-query-clients/Python/cloud_function/README.md

 ## Function parameters:
   * `api_key` - Your IAM API key for your IBM Cloud user or service ID with access to your SQL Query instance and COS bucket
   * `instance_crn` - The instance CRN of your SQL Query instance.
 Find it in IBM Cloud console dashboard for your instance.
 Press the `Instance CRN` button there to copy it toyour clipboard
-  * `target_cos_endpoint` - Endpoint of the Cloud Object Storage bucket to store the query results
+  * `target_url` - Cloud Object Storage URL for the SQL result target.
+Format: `cos://<endpoint>/<bucket>/[<prefix>]`
-  * `target_cos_bucket` - Cloud Object Storage bucket name to store your query results
-  * `target_cos_prefix` (optional) - Prefix to use inside the Cloud Object Storage bucket
   * `client_info` (optional) - Tracking information to identify your client application inside IBM cloud

 ## 1. Build using `build_cloud_function.sh`
 This creates a virtual Python environmet with the required dependencies and packages everything up into `ibmcloudsql_cloudfunction.zip` and registers a Cloud Function called `ibmcloudsql_cloudfunction`into your IBM Cloud org and space.

 ## 2. Bind using `bind_cloud_function.sh` to your COS and SQL Query instances
-This sets the required parameters for API key, instance CRN and COS endpoint and bucket for SQL results.
+This sets the required parameters for API key, instance CRN and COS URL for SQL results.
 You need to edit the script with your instance data before running it.

 ## 3. Call the function with a SQL statement using `call_cloud_function.sh`
 This calls the function with a simple sample statement passing to the function as a function parameter.
 You can change the SQL statement text to any other statement that works for you and your data.